kaitmlee/donation-analytics/README.md

 ## Approach
 As the data is being 'streamed in' it is added to a pandas dataframe and cleaned up.
 Any rows with essential missing or malformed data is dropped.
 Then unique donors are found and added to a list, and there is also a check to see if the donation information was streamed in the wrong order.
 First time donations are dropped from the dataframe, but remain on the unique donors list.
 If a repeat donor is found then the row index is sent to another function that calculates and finds the neccessary information for the output.

-I chose to use a pandas dataframe because it's functionality makes this type of running analysis very simple and easy to tackle.
+I chose to use a pandas dataframe because it's functionality makes this type of running analysis very simple and easy to use.

+## Assumptions
+- I assumed that the sum of the contributions would be rounded to the nearest dollar the same way the percentile amount was.
+- A donor was only considered a repeat donor if they donated in a previous year, and all donations from the earliest year are not considered.